misterunix/basicbots/documentation/BASIC.md

   - This passes if `a` is a number which is not zero.
   - This passes if `a` is a string which is non-empty.

+That's a lot to take in.
+In the next section we will break it down by using real examples.

 ---

 ## Intorduction to *BASIC* programming.

 ### Assignment
 `LET` assignes a number or result to a variable. `LET` will be used often in most programs.